SRaswan/cse15l-lab-reports/report3.md

 written_2/travel_guides/berlitz1/WhatToDublin.txt:        the RDS.
 Greyhound racing is on at Shelbourne Park, Ringsend, and at written_2/travel_guides/berlitz1/WhereToDublin.txt:        Grand Canal Basin, Ringsend, off Pearse Street, Dublin
 ```
-The command recursivley looks for all content in each file in all of the folders, starting from the current directory path.
-It looks for the word "Ringsend" througout all the content and outputs the file paths and part of the content that contains the word in context.
-This is extremley helpful because otherwise we would need to state a single filepath in the grep command like `grep 'Ringsend' file/path'`.
+The command recursively looks for all content in each file in all of the folders, starting from the current directory path.
+It looks for the word "Ringsend" throughout all the content and outputs the file paths and part of the content that contains the word in context.
+This is extremely helpful because otherwise, we would need to state a single file path in the grep command like `grep 'Ringsend' file/path`.
 The recursive option lets us look at multiple files instead of just one.
 Another example shows if we use two words. <br>
 Input:
 ```
 grep -r 'rive droite'